Taproot

 The two types of root systems in plants.
 The fibrous-root system (A) is characterized by many roots with similar sizes.
 In contrast, plants that use the taproot system (B) grow a main root, with smaller roots branching off.
 The letters indicate where the root systems begin.

-A taproot is a large, central, and dominant root from which other roots sprout laterally and horizontal.
-Typically, a taproot is somewhat straight and very thick, is tapering in shape, and grows directly downward.
+A taproot is a large, central, and dominant root from which other roots sprout laterally and horizontally.
+Typically, a taproot is somewhat straight and very thick, is tapering in shape, and grows straight down.
 In some plants, such as the carrot, the taproot is a storage organ so well developed that it has been cultivated as a vegetable.

 The taproot system contrasts with the adventitious- or fibrous-root system of plants with many branched roots, but many plants that grow a taproot during germination go on to develop branching root structures, although some that rely on the main root for storage may retain the dominant taproot for centuries—for example, Welwitschia.